 Well, not exactly.

 Fixed-price consignment prices are often quite high.
 As a result, it is difficult for many auctions to command a winning bid that generates a meaningful donation.
-We’ve even heard horror stories of auctions that lost money on their fixed-price consignment items.
+We’ve heard horror stories of auctions that lost money on their fixed-price consignment items.

 Worse yet, if an expensive consignment item sells at the starting bid, several thousand dollars are sucked out of the room that could’ve been bid on other items.